Key Takeaways

 Total Cost of Ownership: 1 Year

 What does "free" actually cost?
-When you factor in engineering time, infrastructure, and ongoing maintenance, open-source is significantly more expensive than managed services for most use cases.
+When you factor in engineering time, infrastructure, and ongoing maintenance, building your own parsing pipeline is significantly more expensive than a managed platform.
+And the DIY total below only covers parsing.
+It does not include vendor intelligence, anomaly detection, or procurement-chain reasoning.

 Cost Comparison (5K pages/month)